Jaytechent/Aztec-Sequencer-Node/README.md

 * After submission, you'll get your `Apprentice` Role

 ![alt text](image-1.png)
-## 12. Register Validator once your Node is sync to the tip
+## 12. Register Validator once your Node is sync to the tip (YOU CAN NO LONGER REGISTER AS A VALIDATOR EXCEPT BY USING ZKPASSPORT ROUTE)
 ```bash
 aztec add-l1-validator \
   --l1-rpc-urls RPC_URL \